VinuraD/Viptela-Diagram/README.md

 ## Known Issues

-Apart from the lack of credential storing method, if the API calls get delayed too much, the app might throw an unhandled error.
+If the API calls get delayed too much, the app might throw an unhandled error.
 But this will be caused due to network latencies such as when connecting through a remote VPN connection to make API requests.
-Hence, I have put 300s timeout (not recommended, only for testing)
+Hence, I have put 300s timeout (not recommended, only for testing/VPN environment)

 ## Getting Involved